PhoenixTales/phoenix-docs/mechanics/attributes-abstract.md

 # Attributes

 Abstract of the Attribute System of Phoenix
-*Flosha, July 20th, 2026*
+*Flosha, August 8th, 2026, V2*

 ## Structure of Attributes
-NPCs have (1) general attributes, that all NPCs share and (2) special attributes, that are limited to specific species, classes or individuals.
-Of these general and special attributes, some are "primary" attributes, which are represented in the character sheet in form of clear text terms, while others are "secondary" attributes, which appear only in form of icons or bars.
+NPCs have (1) primary attributes, that all NPCs share and (2) secondary or "status" attributes.
+While the primary attributes are represented in the character sheet in form of clear text terms, "secondary" attributes only appear in form of icons or bars.

-## General Attributes
+## Primary Attributes (Verbalised/Immersive Character Stats)
-All NPCs (Humans and Monsters) share the following attributes (although different species have different maximum values).
-General attributes are displayed in the character sheet from the very beginning.
-Below are primary attributes; secondary attributes I will list here below the primary attributes to which they are linked:
+All NPCs (Humans and Monsters) share the following three primary attributes.
+They are displayed in the character sheet in clear text form to be referred to by NPCs.
+Secondary attributes, that are scaled by these primary attributes, are listed under them.
+On top of these three attributes come the four "EXP" related Attributes or "Arts" (described in `experience-abstract.md`); those are also described in clear text form:
-* `ATR_CONSTITUTION` // "Konstitution" or ones Physical Condition; relates to ones stamina points.
+* `ATR_CONSTITUTION` // "Konstitution" or ones Physical Condition; relates to ones Stamina, Hunger, Thirst, Fatigue, Intoxication (physical health parameters) and Regeneration parameters.
-  * `ATR_STAMINA` & `ATR_STAMINA_MAX` // "Ausdauer": Has an extra bar that relates to sprinting and diving and to fighting with medium and heavy armor
+* `ATR_POWER` // "Kraft", relates to ones Physical Strength which scales hitpoints and damage points (Strength).
-  * `ATR_HUNGER`, `ATR_THIRST` & `ATR_FATIGUE`: They aren't affecting Hitpoints in any way, but they affect regeneration parameters (REG_LIFE, REG_STAMINA, REG_MANA, REG_SANITY).
+* `ATR_WILL` (related to Mental Strength: Will scales the resistance against PSI (in form of psionic attacks, PSI waves or PSI radiation, which increase Madness) and defines how much PSI Points (`ATR_PSI` & `ATR_PSI_MAX`) an NPC skilled in Psionics (`EXP_PSIONICS`) can maximally have).

-  * `ATR_INTOXICATION` // Every regeneration of HP is stopped and depending on the severity of intoxication, HP is either getting reduced a specific amount or contineously until being fatal if not healed.
+## Secondary Attributes (Visualised Roleplaying Stats)
-* `ATR_MADNESS` & `ATR_MADNESS_MAX` // "Wahnsinn" or ones Mental Condition, increases by exposure to psionic attacks, PSI waves or PSI radiation, when the value of the exposure is beyond ones treshold of *Will*.
+The following attributes also appear in the character sheet for every character, but Mana and Psi are excluded for Non-Mages and Non-Psionics (we may or may not only display them in the character sheet after having learned about them ingame by initiation into a magic circle or the Sect).

-  * `ATR_RADIATION` // As intoxication affects HP, Radiation affects Sanity by slow increasements of Madness; if the radiation is low it may increase madness only to a specific amount, if it is very high it may increase it contineously until being fatal if not healed.
+* `ATR_HITPOINTS` & `*_MAX` // "Lebenspunkte", Hitpoints or Damage that can be endured.
+Hitpoints are a maximum of 30 for Human NPCs, 60 for Orcs and 90 for Monsters.
+(Icon HUD: Life Icons.
+Bar HUD: Red Bar; different effects will be applied on the bar when hungry/exhausted/poisoned).
-* `ATR_STRENGTH` // "Kraft", relates to ones Physical Strength which scales hitpoints and damage/force points.
+* `ATR_STRENGTH` // "Stärke" (in difference to "Kraft"), related to the damage or maximum physical force output of the character, the damage one can inflict (= Damagepoints, "Schadenspunkte" or "Trefferpunkte").
+Strength has a maximum value of 15 for Human NPCs, 30 for Orcs and 60 for Monsters.
+Strength scales damage to 100% in fist fighting (and for monsters except Gobbos with weapons), 50% in melee combat (the other 50% depends on the weapon) and 0% in ranged combat, where it is the weapon and ammunition alone that define the damage (Icon HUD: Fist Icons.
+Bar HUD: Only displayed in Character Screen).
-  * `HP` // "Lebenspunkte", Hitpoints or Damage that can be endured: `ATR_HITPOINTS` and `ATR_HITPOINTS_MAX`.
+* `ATR_DEXTERITY` // "Geschick", related to Physical Control that influences (maybe the critical hit chances in combat, but definitely influences) the risk of failure in stealth interactions and ranged combat.
+Specific levels of dexterity are requisites for learning agility and acrobatic related skills (Icon HUD: Hand Icons.
+Bar HUD: Only displayed in Character Screen).
-  * `DMG` // "Trefferpunkte", Damage or physical force that can be inflicted.
+* `ATR_MANA` & `ATR_MANA_MAX` // "Mana", "Magische Kraft" (Icon HUD: Blue Star Icons.
+Bar HUD: Blue Bar).
-* `ATR_WILL` (related to Mental Strength: Will scales the resistance against PSI (in form of psionic attacks, PSI waves or PSI radiation) and defines how much PSI Points (`ATR_PSI`) an NPC skilled in Psionics (`EXP_PSIONICS`) can maximally have).
+* `ATR_PSI` & `ATR_PSI_MAX` // related to Mental Control in form of Psionic Power gained in the Psi Class (Icon HUD: StoneFace Icons.
+Bar HUD: Green Bar); referred to ingame by Psionics as their "Willpower" (Willenskraft).

-## Special Attributes
+* `ATR_FOCUS` & `ATR_FOCUS_MAX` // Focus, the equivalent of Mana/Psi for the Warrior & Thief Class, enables special moves, special attacks and slow motion (see Focus article); comparable to the bullet time meter in *Max Payne* and *Enter the Matrix* or with the combo string for special tricks in *Pro Skater* (Icon HUD: No icons designed yet.
+Bar HUD: Orange Bar).
-The following attributes are limited to specific species, classes or individuals.
-They only appear in the character sheet when the character has more than 0 points in them.
-As a new convict, the player character has 0.
+* `ATR_STAMINA` & `ATR_STAMINA_MAX` // "Ausdauer": Has an extra bar that relates to sprinting and diving and to fighting with medium and heavy armor.
+The constitution level determines the maximum amount of Stamina that can be gained, and it *is* gained (limited by the constitution) through practice, e.g. running with much weight, sprinting etc. (Icon HUD: Air Bubble Icon.
+Bar HUD: Yellow Bar).

-* `ATR_MANA` // "Mana", "Magische Kraft"
+## Tertiary Attributes (Visualised Health/Management Stats)
-* `ATR_PSI` // related to Mental Control in form of Psionic Power gained in the Psi Class.
+* `ATR_HUNGER`, `ATR_THIRST`, `ATR_FATIGUE` & `ATR_INTOXICATION`: Hunger, Thirst and Fatigue aren't affecting Hitpoints in any way, but they affect regeneration parameters (REG_LIFE, REG_STAMINA, REG_MANA, REG_SANITY).
+Intoxication `does`affect Hitpoints.
+During any amount of Intoxication every regeneration of HP is stopped completely.
+Depending on the severity of intoxication, HP is either getting reduced a specific amount or contineously until being fatal if not healed.
+(Icon HUD: One icon each for the four conditions; yet to be designed.
+Bar HUD: They will colorise the red HP bar, turning it e.g. into a toxic green, when intoxicated, into a dark red when thirsty (representing the "thickening of blood"); for Hunger and Fatigue I don't know yet).
-* `ATR_DEXTERITY` // "Geschick", related to Physical Control that influences critical hit chances in combat and risk of failure in stealth interactions.
-Specific levels of dexterity are requisites for learning agility and acrobatic related skills.
+* `ATR_MADNESS` & `*_MAX` // "Wahnsinn" or ones Mental Condition, increases by exposure to psionic attacks, PSI waves or PSI radiation, when the value of the exposure is beyond ones treshold of *Will*.
+As intoxication affects HP, Radiation affects Sanity by slow increasements of Madness; if the radiation is low it may increase madness only to a specific amount, if it is very high it may increase it contineously until being fatal if not healed (Icon HUD: Madness Symbols.
+Bar HUD: It is represented by a Purple-Black bar (turns more black the more it increases, as a simple color-fade).

-* `ATR_FOCUS` // Focus, the equivalent of Mana/Psi for the Warrior & Thief Class, enables special moves, special attacks and slow motion (see Focus article).
+Note: "Radiation" is no attribute, but a value we have later to link to specific global events in the Game World (during Madness Waves) or to specific locations in the world through Trigger Zones set in the Spacer.

 ## Attribute Levels & Scaling

-### Primary Attributes
+### Primary Attribute Scaling

 Primary Attributes always have 10 maximum points or levels and are never displayed to the player as numerical values.
 Each level is represented by a descriptive term, but internally the 10 points are linked to a maximum of 100 "subpoints".
 10 subpoints per level.
 E.g. below 10 the character is at lvl 0.
 If he reaches 10 subpoints until 19 he is at lvl 1 (one full point), 20 to 29 at lvl 2 (two full points) and so on.
 This is how it should look like in the scripts, at the example of ATR_WILL, with examples of how NPCs may refer to it: